dcampanini/Action_Classification_of_People/README.md

 # Action Classification of People

 This is the project of my second internship, at the Computer Vision Laboratory of the University of Chile.
-In this work, I wrote the code to use the system of action classification developed Georgia Gkioxari et al. in the paper "R-CNNs for Pose Estimation and Action Detection"
+In this work, I wrote the code to use the system of action classification developed by Georgia Gkioxari et al. in the paper "R-CNNs for Pose Estimation and Action Detection"

 # Description of the system for action detection
-The system of detection is a convolutional neural network (CNN) of 8 layers, the first five layers are a group of convolutional layers, the layers 6,7 and 8 are fully conected (FC), after the last layer there is a softmax function to transform the output in probabilities.
+The system of detection is a convolutional neural network (CNN) of 8 layers, the first 5 layers are a group of convolutional layers, the layers 6,7 and 8 are fully conected (FC), after the last layer there is a softmax function to transform the output in probabilities.

-All the convolutional layers have an ReLU activation function, and the FC6-7 consider dropout.
-The next image show the architecture of the implemented system for action detection.
+All the convolutional layers have a ReLU activation function, and the FC6-7 consider dropout.
+The next image shows the architecture of the implemented system for action detection.

 ![red_cnn](https://user-images.githubusercontent.com/19544865/71310342-da9c7a80-23f1-11ea-809f-84f2370b4787.png)